Malcolmson semigroups: Preliminaries

 The following analogue of Theorem~\ref{T-GH} for positively ordered monoids with order-unit, due to Antoine, Perera, and Thiel, is a direct consequence of Lemma~\ref{L-APT} and Zorn's lemma.
-The last sequence was proven earlier by Fuchssteiner \cite[Theorem 1]{Fuchssteiner} and Blackadar and R{\o}dam \cite[Corollary 2.7]{BR92}.
+The last sentence was proven earlier by Fuchssteiner \cite[Theorem 1]{Fuchssteiner} and Blackadar and R{\o}rdam \cite[Corollary 2.7]{BR92}.

 \begin{theorem} Let $(\rW, \preceq, v)$ be a positively ordered monoid with order-unit.
 Let $\rW_1$ be a submonoid of $\rW$ containing $v$, and let $\varphi$ be a state of $(\rW_1, \preceq, v)$.
 Let $a\in \rW$.
-Set $p=\sup\{(\varphi(b)-\varphi(c))/m| b, c\in \rW_1, m\in \Nb, b\preceq c+ma\}$ and $q=\inf\{(\varphi(b)-\varphi(c))/m|b, c\in \rW_1, m\in \Nb, b\succeq c+ma\}$.
-Then $0\le p\le q<\infty$, and $[p, q]=\{\psi(a)| \psi \mbox{ is a state of } (\rW, \preceq, v) \mbox{ extending } \varphi\}$.
-In particular, every state of $(\rW_1, \preceq, v)$ extends to a state of $(\rW, \preceq, v)$. \end{theorem}
+Set and Then $0\le p\le q<\infty$, and In particular, every state of $(\rW_1, \preceq, v)$ extends to a state of $(\rW, \preceq, v)$. \end{theorem}